Sales tax and due diligence in an M&A

 These forms should include a registration/account number (every state issues one to a tax-exempt entity), the customer’s and seller’s name, the nature of the exemption (resale, manufacturing and so on) and the customer signature and date.
 As a best practice, we recommend updating them from your customers every year although some certificates are valid for 2-3 years while others never expire.
 It’s also a good idea to get one even in a state where you don’t have nexus, as insurance against future audits.

 With TaxConnex® exemption certificate management service, you’re able to outsource the process and gain easy access to all your certificates online.
-Contact us to find out if your business could be impacted by exemption certificates and to gain a better understanding of your burden of sales tax compliance.
+Contact us to find out if your business could be impacted by single purchase or blanket sales and use tax exemption certificates to gain a better understanding of your burden of compliance.